anchore/grype/test/quality/README.md

   comes to migrating labels from one image to another no matter how "similar" the images may be.
-There is also no value in updating the image; these images are not being executed and their only purpose is to survey the matching performance of grype.
+There is also no value in updating the image; these images are not being executed and their only purpose is to survey the matching performance of griffon.
 In the philosophy of "maximizing fixed points" it doesn't make sense to change these assets.
 Over time it may be that we remove assets that are no longer useful for comparison, but this should rarely be done.